What really is “strength” in the context of supermarket packaging? Let’s delve in and investigate. Dark Roast Coffee vs Light Roast.

 At Balance Coffee, we generally roast light to medium end of the roasting scale as we believe roasted coffee tastes better this way as it retains the natural sweetness from the original raw bean.
-In essence, the darker you roast coffee beans, the more bitter the coffee becomes.
+In essence, darker you roast coffee beans, the more bitter the coffee becomes.
+Means the dark roast coffee beans tastes more strong and bitter.
 There is no reason to say it’s a negative, if that’s what your taste buds desire then that is what you like.

+Dark Roast Coffee vs Light Roast.
 Moving on to supermarket coffee, this is more-or-less the same thing as “strength”.
 And it has less to do with strength in terms of the caffeine content but how much it has been roasted on a scale of light to dark.
-Generally speaking, you won’t find lightly roasted coffee in the supermarkets as the shelf life is shorter than dark roasted coffee.
+Generally speaking, you won’t find lightly roasted coffee in the supermarkets as the shelf life is shorter than dark roast coffee.

 It depends how you define “stronger”.
 If you’re linking supermarket rating scales and our roast levels, then yes – the higher the number, the darker the roast.